kala-techies/TerraformWithAzure/README.md

   - Azure CLI (`az login`) - Best practice to avoid exposing credentials.
   - App Registration & Service Principal (Client ID, Client Secret, Tenant ID, Subscription ID).

-- **Task:** Create an Azure Resource Group and Virtual Network using the following code.
+- **Task:** Create an Azure Resource Group and Virtual Network using the code which is in day02.

 ---